-- Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the supervising teacher about the interconnected relationship between curriculum, planning and assessment. - Collaborate with Supervising Teacher on planning and assessment. - Discuss classroom management and teaching strategies with the Supervising Teacher, and trial and embed these strategies throughout the placement. - Reflect on their practice and ask the Supervising Teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively.
+- Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Supervising Teacher about the interconnected relationship between curriculum, planning and assessment. - Collaborate with Supervising Teacher on planning and assessment. - Discuss classroom management and teaching strategies with their Supervising Teacher, and trial and embed these throughout your placement. - Reflect on their practice and ask the Supervising Teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively.